psycopg/psycopg2/doc/src/extensions.rst

     .. method:: getquoted()

         Return the string enclosed in single quotes.
-Any single quote appearing in the the string is escaped by doubling it according to SQL string constants syntax.
+Any single quote appearing in the string is escaped by doubling it according to SQL string constants syntax.
 Backslashes are escaped too.

             >>> QuotedString(r"O'Reilly").getquoted()
             "'O''Reilly'"